Helping You Recover from a Tooth Extraction

 Eat Soft Foods – You should try to eat a diet that consists of soft foods, as they are gentle on the area surrounding the extraction.
 Do not use a straw to drink liquids for at least one week.
 Drinking from a straw will cause the blood clot to dislodge from the tooth socket, causing a painful infection called a dry socket.
 If you suspect that the blood clot has dislodged, contact our office immediately.

 Clean the Area Carefully – Cleaning your mouth after an extraction is a very important step in the healing process.
 You should avoid rinsing and spitting for the first 24 hours after your extraction to avoid dislodging the blood clot.
 After 24 hours, rinse with a warm saltwater solution.
 Saltwater is a natural disinfectant that helps to clean the mouth and speed up the healing process.
 Drs.
-Corey Mazer, Katie Reid and David Fields may prescribe a medicated rinse for you to use after your extraction.
+Corey Mazer, Katie Reid and Jenna Powell may prescribe a medicated rinse for you to use after your extraction.

 Avoid Smoking and Drinking Alcohol – Smoking should be avoided for at least 24 hours after the extraction.
 Smoking can cause a dry socket and will also irritate the delicate tissues in the mouth.
 Alcohol should also be avoided for 25 hours as it may interfere with the healing process.

 Take Care of Any Stitches – It may be necessary for Drs.
-Corey Mazer, Katie Reid or David Fields to place stitches where the tooth was extracted.
+Corey Mazer, Katie Reid or Jenna Powell to place stitches where the tooth was extracted.
 There are two types of stitches – synthetic or silk stitches and dissolvable stitches.
 If your stitches are dissolvable, they will go away in about one to two weeks.
 If you have a synthetic or silk stitch, you will have an appointment to have the stitches removed in approximately one week.
 If the stitches are bothering your gum tissue or tongue, contact our office.

 Contact Our Office if You Have Any Questions Regarding Your Tooth Extractions